I. Outlook

 - ++Towns Messaging Protocol++

 The Towns messaging protocol is the core infrastructure for verifying and transmitting encrypted messages.
-It provides an innovative approach to secure and private group messaging.
-The protocol is designed to run seamlessly within blockchain infrastructure, leveraging the power of decentralized technology to deliver a high-quality permissionless messaging experience.
+It provides an innovative method for secure and private group messaging.
+The protocol is designed to run seamlessly on blockchain infrastructure, leveraging the power of decentralized technology to deliver a high-quality permissionless messaging experience.

 - Encrypted Communication